JankoDedic/poker.js/README.md

-# pokerjs
+# poker.js

-**pokerjs** is a high-performance native Node module based on the [poker library](https://github.com/JankoDedic/poker) written in C++ for simulating poker gameplay.
+**poker.js** is a high-performance native Node module based on the [poker library](https://github.com/JankoDedic/poker) written in C++ for simulating poker gameplay.
 It can be used for running poker games with real players.

 ## Installation